Woodstock Vermont Winter Activities

 ALPINE SKIING OR SNOWBOARDING

 Winter is big in Vermont.
 And Woodstock Vermont winter activities are the foundation.
 Local alpine skiing and snowboarding resorts offer terrain for every attitude and ability.
 State-of-the-art snowmaking practically guarantees great skiing and riding from November through April-even later at some resorts.
 Early winter (November to mid-December) and late winter (March through April) are well kept secrets, offering excellent skiing or riding on uncrowded slopes.
 Choose from three local resorts:

 Killington/Pico – The largest resort comprising 7 mountain areas, 200 trails and 31 lifts.

 Okemo – A family owned and operated resort, recently purchased by Vail Resorts, whose philosophy is to place guest service and overall quality of the recreational experience as the top priority.
 There are five mountain areas, with 115 trails, and 18 lifts.

 Suicide Six – Skiing history was made in Woodstock in 1934 when local residents rigged up a Model T Ford engine at the base of Gilbert’s Hill to power America’s first ski tow.
 Two years later, Bunny Bertram opened a commercial ski area just north of Gilbert’s Hill which soon became known as Suicide Six.
 Today, this is the smallest local resort with 23 trails, and 2 lifts.

 NORDIC SKIING OR SNOWSHOEING

 Vermont’s Nordic centers offer the same commitment to varied terrain and conscientious grooming that characterizes the alpine resorts.
 So take your pick from any of the three local Nordic centers:

 Mountain Meadows – Ski, or snowshoe on 50 km of trails.
 Rentals and lessons available.

 Woodstock Ski Touring Center – This Nordic Center maintains a total of 60 km of trails consisting of two separate unconnected trail systems.
 One system is the groomed trails on the snow-covered golf course.
 Or, the woodland trails and century-old carriage roads on Mt.
-Tom.
+Tom offer a more backcountry experience.

 Okemo Nordic Center – This Nordic Center features 10 km of dedicated snowshoe trails and 20km of skating lanes, with tree skiing and terrain that winds its way through meadows and hillsides.